🏊Pool & Spa

 Add directly to the pool with the pump running.
 For best results, pour around the perimeter rather than in one spot.

-Getting the algaecide dose right matters — too little and algae comes back within days, too much wastes money and can cause foaming or staining.
-This calculator uses actual product label rates for each algaecide type to give you the correct amount for your pool size and situation.
+Getting the algaecide dose right matters — too little and algae comes back within days, too much wastes money and, with copper, can permanently stain your pool.
+This calculator uses actual EPA-registered product label rates for each algaecide type to give you the correct amount for your pool size and situation.
+It also walks through how treatment differs for green, yellow (mustard), and black algae — because the tougher two need aggressive brushing and shock, not just a bigger dose.

 The calculator looks up the standard dosing rate for your algaecide type and treatment purpose (in fluid ounces per 10,000 gallons), then scales it to your pool volume.
 Rates are based on real EPA-registered product labels for each algaecide class — not generic estimates.